Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 So they put their name to a letter that they knew was going to be proven to be false.

-That's an act of desperation, just like these uh Dr. Fauci commissioning a paper that's they needed the talking point for that last month of the election cycle.
+That's an act of desperation, just like these Dr. Fauci commissioning a paper.

 Because just like Peter Strzok in 2016 with his insurance plan, they thought if we can get Joe Biden into office, then we can cover up everything that we did.

-So we can do whatever we want now, but as long as it's effective, as long as we get what we want, as long as we get Joe Biden in office, then all of the crimes that we did, we can cover up through Joe Biden being in office.
+So we can do whatever we want now, but as long as it's effective, as long as we get what we want, as long as we get Joe Biden in office, all of the crimes that we did, we can cover up through Joe Biden being in office.

 So that's the same thing that happened here with Dr. Fauci.

-For him to put himself in this vulnerable position where he is doing suspicious things to try to cover this up.
+For him to put himself in this vulnerable position where he is doing suspicious things to try to cover this up, this was an act of desperation because he knew what the truth was.

-Facci wouldn't commission this this argument, he wouldn't take that risk.
+He wouldn't take that risk.

-And the and the counter to saying there's no evidence that it was a lab leak, what's what evidence is there that it that it was natural?
+And the counter to saying there's no evidence that it was a lab leak.

 Like, have you identified the bat?